jackap/cicdiaries/README.md

 1. `pip install -r requirements.txt`
 2. Verify installation: `cd app && flask routes` (should show the different routes of the server)

+### Run the application locally

+From the `app` folder run: `flask createdb`

+#### First time installation

+The app needs to load the repository information of the `GITHUB_USER`.

+> Remember to set the `GITHUB_USER` environment variable

+To do that:
+1. Run `flask createdb` to create the database (pay attention to the `SQLALCHEMY_DATABASE_URI` path.
+Usually you have to modify it for your local installation.
+Try using an absolute path)
+2. Run `flask addrepos` to downlad metadata information about the repositories

 ### Unit tests